-A copy of the Code is available on the PCC website at www.suffolk-pcc.gov.uk or can be obtained from the PCC's offices at Police Headquarters, Martlesham Heath, Ipswich, IP5 3QS.
+A copy of the Code is available on the PCC website at www.suffolk-pcc.gov.uk or can be obtained from the Office of the PCC at Police Headquarters, Martlesham Heath, Ipswich, IP5 3QS.
 This Annual Governance Statement explains how the PCC has complied with the Code of Corporate Governance.